MauroDataMapper/docs/docs/user-guides/permissions/permissions.md

 ## <a name="access-levels"></a>1.
 Access levels

-In total there are nine different access levels within Mauro.
+In total there are six different access levels within Mauro.
 These are divided into Model roles, Container roles and Application roles.

 Each level along with it's permissions are summarised below in ascending order.